Talvey

 - rash, skin redness, or red bumps;

-- low blood cell counts - fever, chills, tiredness, mouth sores, skin sores, pale skin, cold hands, and feet, feeling light-headed or short of breath;
+- low blood cell counts - fever, chills, tiredness, mouth sores, skin sores, pale skin, cold hands and feet, feeling light-headed or short of breath;

-- neurological problems - headache, jerking muscle movements, rigid muscles, feeling restless, numbness and tingling, confusion, problems speaking, muscle spasms, tremors, double vision, changes in handwriting, problems walking, muscle weakness in body or face, hearing loss, burning, throbbing, or stabbing pain; or
+- neurological problems - headache, jerking muscle movements, rigid muscles, feeling restless, numbness and tingling, confusion, problems speaking, muscle spasms, tremors, double vision, changes in handwriting, problems walking, muscle weakness in the body or face, hearing loss, burning, throbbing, or stabbing pain; or

 - liver problems - loss of appetite, stomach pain (upper right side), tiredness, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 This is not a complete list of side effects, and others may occur.
+Also, see the Important Information section.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 Related/similar drugs